Kyrgyz som: Third series (1997–2005)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Fourth series (2009–2016)

 In 2009 the National Bank of the Kyrgyz Republic issued a 5,000 som note.
 Later new editions for 20, 50, and 100 som denominations followed.
 Among other things, these notes have enhanced security features compared to the previous series.